-Live Nation Wants to Move In
+Live Nation wants wanted to move In

-What’s being proposed:
+What was being proposed:

 Where We Are Now: